 Real Banarasi sarees feature time-honored motifs:

-- Jhallar: String of leaves hanging from a bell
+- Jhallar: String of leaves hanging from a bell, symbolizing nature's abundance

-Modern prints or cartoon-like patterns signal mass production.
+Modern prints or cartoon-like patterns signal mass production, not authentic Banarasi craftsmanship.

 Color Fastness Test